katcipis/sophia/notes/books/designing-data-intensive-apps.md

 is no single magic scaling sauce, like just use this tool, or just do this, or just use this architectural style, and you are going to scale for sure.
-That never made sense to me, it is counter intuitive since the problems pay a big hole on where bottlenecks will be present and each bottleneck can be quite challenging to solve, given the specific constraints of the problem at hand.
+That never made sense to me, it is counter intuitive since the problems play a big role on where bottlenecks will be present and each bottleneck can be quite challenging to solve, given the specific constraints of the problem at hand.